frapplecat/moonup/README.md

 ![footer](readme-images/footer.png)

-* Twitter, Facebook, Instagram, Youtube in the footer along with a contact us link.
+* Twitter, Facebook, Instagram, YouTube in the footer along with a contact us link.
 * Turns yellow on hover.
 * All open in new windows.